Skip to main content

 " As u wish."
 Ajabde was still with a confident smile as she walked out.

-In the kitchen Ajabde was sitting worried, she had shown her confident self to the opponent but now she had to do this task but how?
-The Daasis helped cut the vegetables and keep the cereals but she had to cook alone.
+In the kitchen, Ajabde was sitting worried.
+She had shown her confident self to the opponent, but now she had to do this task, and how?
+The Daasis helped cut the vegetables and keep the cereals, but she had to cook alone.
 She started with the rice, three types, and six dishes of rice.
 She said in her mind.
-Suddenly she heard footsteps behind her.
+Suddenly, she heard footsteps behind her.

 " Ekanth."
 His voice scared the maids.